Jet Fins vs Rocket Fins – Comparison of these two Iconic Diving Fins

 Rocket Fins vs Jet Fins – The Basics

-Let’s start by explaining the products and looking at the basic differences between them.
+Let’s start by explaining the fins and looking at the basic differences between the two dive fins.

 These fins have been manufactured by the company ScubaPro for over 50 years.
 They’re widely used in recreational settings, technical diving, and military training because of their reliability and durability.
 Made from thick rubber, they’re characteristically stiff, requiring a pretty strong diver to make the most use out of them.